 That’s not to say that style or design choices can’t be needs for you.
 If you feel that a specific style or product type is essential to what you want your kitchen to be, mark it as a need.

-Evaluating your general need for a remodel in the first place lays some of the groundwork for evaluating your wants and needs.
-Thinking about what your kitchen requires in order to work for you, how you want to use it, who will use it and how that group will change, and how the kitchen works with the rest of your home are all factors that help you mark your project’s needs.
+Evaluating your general need for a remodel in the first place lays some of the groundwork for evaluating your priorities.
+Thinking about what your kitchen requires in order to work for you, how you want to use it, who will use it and how that group will change over time, and how the kitchen works with the rest of your home are all factors that help you mark your project’s needs.

 By going through all the previous steps, you will have completed the first stage of your kitchen remodel by creating your initial remodeling wish list.
 Your wish list will include your overall objectives, what you would like your new kitchen to allow you to do, your style descriptions, and a list of the items you’ve determined are either essential or preferred.
 This list will be your guide as you move forward to the next stage in the planning process- setting your budget range.